thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 Never mind, CodeMotion Milan was an outright success.
 They scheduled me in the smallest room.
-I remember thinking at the time: "*I can imagine in this kind of conference less people will be interested*".
+I remember thinking at the time: "*I can imagine in this kind of conference fewer people will be interested*".

 > Thierry de Pauw live in very shortly at Room 3.
 Make sure to get down to the
 > stages early as places fill up fast 🚀 🙋‍♀️ 🙋‍♂️